learn-co-curriculum/dsc-data-fluency-enterprise-intro/README.md

 You can build data skills and become data fluent by understanding the steps needed to work with data and how that data can be turned into business value.
 You needn’t be a highly technical person to be data fluent.
 Computers have increased in power and speed more and more over time.
 To be data fluent is as much about being able to set up problems appropriately with data and to interpret the results of the analyses.
 This doesn’t necessarily mean you need to be an experienced programmer who writes and tests code to be data fluent.

 Think about language fluency again.
 You can be fluent in, say, Portuguese, but still make mistakes every now and then with the language.
 Maybe there is an idiom that you aren’t quite sure about or maybe your pronunciation is a little off on some words.
 The same is true with data fluency.
-You needn’t be perfect with data, but you should be shooting for being consistent and aiming to improve as you learn more and more about how you and your company manage and work with data to draw insights.
+You needn’t be perfect with data, but you should be shooting to be consistent and aiming to improve as you learn more and more about how you and your company manage and work with data to draw insights.

 ## Data literacy